-A Paris native, Catherine, our first host, was as friendly as she is fashionable.
+A Parisian native, Catherine, our first host, was as friendly as she is fashionable.

 To begin our experience, she graced us with a quick history of the Latin Quarter and, truly, the entire city, combining architectural facts with food recommendations.
-She lives near the Mouffetard market in the Latin Quarter and within seconds of meeting her, you are able to innately sense her passion for the city.
+She resides near the Mouffetard market in the Latin Quarter and within seconds of meeting her, you become able to innately sense her passion for the city.

 After satiating your historical needs for the day with a quick walk down Rue Mouffetard, Catherine prepares you for the onus of learning how to properly carry a baguette.
-No, you do not carry it in one hand, as one would assume, like an uncivilized brute.
-Like a true Parisian, you must carry it under your armpit, so as to leave your two hands free to hold the prerequisite cheese and wine supplies for the night.
+No, you do not simply carry it in one hand, as one would assume.
+Like a true Parisian, you must carry it under your armpit, so as to leave both hands free to hold the prerequisite cheese and wine supplies for the night.
 If you’re worried about hygiene here, don’t worry – most of the time they provide the baguette wrapped within a sturdy paper bag.

 Once you’ve morphed into an authentic Parisian (and are now sporting a beret and a black-and-white long sleeved shirt), you are welcome to enter the wine tasting room in a Parisian cellar.
 Alex, the sommelier, ushers everyone in with a smile.
 Before you lies a marvelous sight: a fully set wooden table, complete with plates of soft and hard cheeses alike, framed by various fruits, nuts, and now, the freshly baked baguettes that we were all just sporting as shoulder bags.